Online Irrigation Seminars

 Deficit Irrigation for Managing Landscapes (2013)

 Maximizing the use of water to achieve the desired results takes knowledge and understanding of the soil-plant-water relationship.
 This becomes increasingly important during times of water shortages.
 This seminar will look at various controller programming strategies that can be used to reduce water use and still maintain healthy lawns and landscapes.
-This seminar qualifies for one New Jersey CEC/WC.
+This seminar qualifies for 1 New Jersey CEC/WC.

 Do’s and Don’ts of Backflow Prevention Devices (2012)

 Many projects are becoming more complicated with multiple sources of water and points of connection.
 In this session, water experts discuss how to can protect water sources.
-This seminar qualifies for one New Jersey CEC.
+This seminar qualifies for 1 New Jersey CEC.

 Earning Points for Green Projects (2016)